-Electrochemical Reduction of chlorinated contaminant equations interest in sulfidated ZVI.
+The benefits of using sulfidated ZVI have been realized for over twenty years and a recent comprehensive review and other detailed research studies have contributed to a renewed interest in sulfidated ZVI.
 A key finding of these studies is that the reactivity of ZVI with water can be drastically reduced by sulfidating the ZVI.
 ZVI sulfidation forms iron sulfides (FeS) at the particle surface that favor the degradation of contaminants rather than the reduction of water, thereby improving the longevity of the ZVI.
 In addition to improving the longevity, sulfidating ZVI also affects the kinetics, mechanisms, and reaction products, as summarized by Fan, et al.